 Father Felix Varela of Cuba, who as a renowned teacher at the Cathedral of Havana seminary was an outspoken defender of human rights, and who later published the first Spanish-language newspaper in the U.S., was buried at Tolomato in 1853.
 The distinctive small white building in the cemetery is his chapel, built in his honor.

-Where?
-The Tolomato Cemetery is located at 16 Cordova St. in St. Augustine.
+Where: The Tolomoto Cemetery is located at 14 Cordova Street, St. Augustine 32084

 Please visit here for more information.